AbsaOSS/atum/README.md

 get added or lost.
 For instance, *outer joining* a table holding duplicate keys can result in records explosion.
 And *inner joining* a table which has no matching keys for some records will result in loss of records.

-In regulated industries it is crutial to ensure data integrity and accuracy.
+In regulated industries it is crucial to ensure data integrity and accuracy.
 For instance, in the banking industry the BCBS set of regulations requires analysis and reporting to be based on data accuracy and integrity principles.
 Thus it is critical at the ingestion stage to preserve the accuracy and integrity of the data gathered from a source system.